tilk/digitaljs_lua/USAGE.md

 * `v:isdefined()` returns `true` if and only if the vector contains a 1 or 0 (the vector is not completely undefined).

 ## The sim library

+This library allows Lua code to interact with DigitalJS simulation, by observing the state of the circuit, changing input values, and waiting for events (only on specifically created threads).

+### Reading output values

+There are two functions for reading values of outputs:

+* `sim.getoutput(s)` returns the value of the output whose `net` property equals `s`.
+   When used with yosys2digitaljs, this corresponds to Verilog module output names.
+* `sim.getoutput_id(s)` returns the value of the output whose identifier (as in JSON circuit description) equals `s`.

+### Setting input values

+Similarly, there are two functions for setting input values:

+* `sim.setinput(s, v)` sets the value of the input whose `net` property equals `s`.
+  When used with yosys2digitaljs, this corresponds to Verilog module output names.
+* `sim.setinput_id(s, v)` sets the value of the input whose identifier (as in JSON circuit description) equals `s`.

+The vector `v` needs to have the same number of bits as the circuit input referred to by `s`.

+### Getting simulation time

+The function `sim.tick()` returns the current simulation time as an integer.

+### Reading wire values

+The function `sim.getvalue(s)` returns the value of a wire whose `netname` property equals `s`.
+This corresponds to the `name` property on a connector in JSON descriptor.
+When used with yosys2digitaljs, this corresponds to wire names in Verilog modules.

+This function can also be called with more than one argument.
+When the call is `sim.getvalue(s1, ..., sn, s)`, the strings `s1` to `sn` denote subcircuit labels.

+### Sleeping

+The function `sim.sleep(n)` suspends execution of the script for `n` simulation cycles.
+This is possible only in threads started directly by DigitalJS and will not work in a coroutine.

+### Waiting for events

+The function `sim.wait(e)` suspends execution of the script until the event named `e` happens.
+You can specify an event in one of the following ways:

+* `sim.posedge(s1, ..., sn, s)` denotes a positive edge on a single bit wire named `s` (in a subcircuit named by path `s1` to `sn`);
+* `sim.negedge(s1, ..., sn, s)` denotes a negative edge on a single bit wire named `s`;
+* `sim.value(v, s1, ..., sn, s)` denotes the value of the wire named `s` changing to `v`.

+To wait until one of a set of events happen, the events can be added together by using the bitwise or operator `|`.

+### Signal encoders/decoders

 TODO